RECORDED MUSIC INDUSTRY OVERVIEW

 -

-Nigeria protects sound recordings made in Nigeria.
-Sound recordings are protected as works eligible for copyright; therefore, the same eligibility criteria that apply to works also apply to sound recordings (phonograms) and producers thereof.
+Sound recordings are protected as works in Namibia, therefore, the same eligibility criteria as for works apply to sound recordings (phonograms).

 “National Treatment” refers to the assimilation of the treatment of foreign right holders to that of domestic right holders.
 It is a basic rule of most international conventions and mandates that foreign rights holders from contracting countries must receive the protection within any other contracting country as that country grants to its own nationals, ensuring equal rights under the scope of the relevant convention.